Speedups of linearly recurrent subshifts: Introduction

+as alphabet; that is, each $x \in X$, is a concatenation of words in $\cB$ and $S$ is the left-shift on the level of these concatenation words.
+Note that each $x \in X$ can be decomposed in at most $c$ different and completely disjoint ways, which we refer to as the different ways that $S$ {\em passes} through $x$.

-In the context of symbolic systems (i.e., subshifts and odometers), it is easy to show that speedups of subshifts of finite type (SFTs) are again SFTs, and speedups of sofic shifts are sofic, see Proposition~\ref{prop:SFT}.
-Ash et al.\ \cite{AAO18, AO24} showed, among other results, that minimal speedups of substitution shifts are substitution shifts, minimal speedup of odometers are odometers.
+It is easy to show that speedups of subshifts of finite type (SFTs) are again SFTs, and speedups of sofic shifts are sofic, see Proposition~\ref{prop:SFT}.
+Ash et al.\ \cite{AAO18, AO24} showed, among other results, that minimal speedups of substitution shifts are substitution shifts, and also that the minimal speedup of odometers are odometers.
 However, speedups of Toeplitz shifts need not be Toeplitz shifts, see \cite{AR25}.